jnozzi/cocoadev.com/markdown/NoteTakingIdea.md

 tablets are fun, can doodle and stuff. hehe

 as for the word position, now this is where you can be all sneaky and shit, be creative, you can put marks on paper by line # and word # and even character matching... at least sounds like that could work in my mind, but who said my mind had grip on reality...
--General/JeremyK
+-JeremyK

 ----
-I agree General/JeremyK has a good idea -- but that's only for text.
+I agree JeremyK has a good idea -- but that's only for text.
 The beuatiful thing about this idea would be that you ccould do all sorts of document formats -- even .doc now with panther -- which is what teachers occasionally pass stuff out as.
 So... these formats can mix images that can not only resize but also scale -- and then you have an even nastier problem.
 My original comment that this idea wouldn't work out didn't mean to suggest it was impossible -- only very difficult and probably not something you could do a good job of in your spare time -- could be a solid year of heavy development to get something nice and usable and user friendly out.

 ----

 I don't really see the problem.
 Render text or HTML to PDF with some fixed viewing size, and then doodle away on the PDF.
 Then let the application store the doodled-on document as a PDF wrapped with whatever data is necessary to recreate the doodles.
-This shouldn't be that difficult, seeing as however everything that comes on screen in Mac OS X is rendered to PDF.  --General/OwenAnderson
+This shouldn't be that difficult, seeing as however everything that comes on screen in Mac OS X is rendered to PDF.  --OwenAnderson

 ----
 Owen, the thing about that is if you can't even resize why the heck do you want to do all this on the copmuter?
 A pen is easer to use than a trackpad, which is what most users have on their laptops (given that this idea is best suited for inclass situations).
 Again, pen and paper seems like a more apealing technology than this app.

 I never said I thought this was a great idea in the first place, but I don't see why you would want to resize.
-Doesn't that just make it harder for the reader to remember visual cues in the document?  -General/OwenAnderson
+Doesn't that just make it harder for the reader to remember visual cues in the document?  -OwenAnderson